 Product transformations themselves may also deserve a roadmap of their own.
 While these might detail the steps required to achieve success, they’re even more valuable by describing the progress these initiatives can make.

 By describing both the current and desired state and the mid-transformation improvements along the way, stakeholders can better grasp the importance of this work and the benefits it brings.
 Each bit of progress must address stated goals for the product or current organizational and operational deficiencies.
 Rewarding those who greenlight the transformation with tangible, measurable gains.

 Targeted transformational change

 Product and organizational transformation need to be targeted.
 These improvements reduce customer support inquiries and increase recurring revenue.
 The shift speeds up onboarding and cuts down on churn.
-The shift can bring stakeholders onboard and calms their fears about the digital transformation, which for them may seem like a radical change away from traditional manners of business.
+The shift can bring stakeholders on board and calms their fears about the digital transformation, which for them may seem like a radical change away from traditional manners of business.

 Regardless of which roadmap you’re working on, milestones are one way to make it real.
-They demarcate, passing through one gate to the next.
+They demarcate, passing from one gate to the next.
 Moreover, they provide a sense of accomplishment and achievement that doesn’t always shine through when everyone’s plowing through one sprint after the next.